Inequality of Opportunity and Income Redistribution: The Role of Information and Effort Responses

 \subsection{Timing of Luck and Worker Performance}

 An important difference between our luck environments is that lucky outcomes occur after completing the task, while unequal opportunities are known before.
 This aspect of the lucky opportunities condition reflects how luck typically arises in many real-life situations.
-This difference in the timing of luck could drive the differences in the redistribution decisions that we observe if spectators have different expectations about how workers respond to getting a high or low multiplier.\footnote{Empirically, we do not find any evidence that worker performance responds to receiving a high or low multiplier (see Table \ref{tab:worker-eff-m} in the Appendix).
+This difference in the timing of luck could drive the differences in the redistribution decisions that we observe if spectators have different expectations about how workers respond to getting a high or low multiplier.\footnote{What matters for redistribution behavior are spectators' beliefs about worker performance, which we control for using our additional treatments.
+Empirically, we do not find any evidence that worker performance responds to receiving a high or low multiplier (see Table \ref{tab:worker-eff-m} in the Appendix).
 We also observe no differences in the overall performance distribution across luck environments (see Appendix Figure \ref{fig:tasks-comp-cf-iop}).
 A Kolmogorov--Smirnov test for equality of distribution cannot reject the hypothesis that the distribution of worker performance in the lucky outcomes and lucky opportunities environments are equal ($p = 0.909$).
-However, what may matter for redistribution behavior are spectators' beliefs about worker performance, which we control for using our additional treatments.}
+Notably, other work has found performance responses to differences in opportunities \citep{andre2024shallow}.
+This difference likely arises because our environment is a winner-takes-all tournament with a fixed working period, while \cite{andre2024shallow} considers differential piece-rate wages and allows workers to choose how long they work.
+Indeed, \cite{dellavigna2022estimating} find that higher incentives lead to higher output when workers can choose how long they work for but have no effect when there is a fixed working period.}